Berailitz/pfs/README.md

         1. talk with Master to allocate/deallocate
 1. release lock

+### TODO
+1. shortcut by use local rserver as proxy
+    1. if local rserver->fserver has the node
+        1. if node is not transfering
+            1. reads/write can be handled locally

 ## Compatibility plane
 1. translate system calls
 1. invoke client's methods